openpracticelibrary/openpracticelibrary/content/practice/empathy-mapping.md

 This tool can be used at various times in the product lifecycle.
 If there is a need to gain new understanding about people that have an impact on the growth or use of an application, this may be a good time to consider an empathy map.
 Particularly when first learning about new customers, users, or stakeholders.

+* A tool to identify pain points, opportunities and starts to form a basis for improvement and optimization
-* Captures information and learning directly from the end user affected by the system/application/solution in question.
+* Captures information and learning directly from the end user or customer effected by the system/application/solution in question
-* Enables a direct connection between important stakeholders and developers (for example, developers of an application can learn directly from end users using it).
+* Enables a direct connection between important stakeholders and the product team (for example, developers of an application can learn directly from end users using it)
-* A tool to identify pain points, opportunities and starts to form a basis for improvement and optimization.
-* An excellent tool to move from user empathy to value propositions - Dave Gray has integrated Alex Osterwalder's Value Proposition Canvas in the latest version of the Empathy Map

 ## Origin